spacebeam/research/site/content/community.md

 The Code lives at the expected GitHub [organization](https://github.com/nonsensews) at [https://github.com/nonsensews.](https://github.com/nonsensews)

-The Computer Nonsense [Guide](https://github.com/nonsensews/guide/wiki) explains our environment and the [community website](https://nonsense.ws) links to the our work process, read the rules and join the team!
+The Computer Nonsense [Guide](https://github.com/nonsensews/guide/wiki) explains our environment and the [community website](https://nonsense.ws) links to our work process, read the rules and join the team!